center2055/OnionHop/README.md

 Notes
 - Kill Switch works only in strict TUN (Hybrid off) and needs admin rights to add/remove firewall rules.
 - Dark Mode currently affects UI only.
 - Bundled binaries live under `OnionHop/OnionHop/tor/` and `OnionHop/OnionHop/vpn/`.
-Unsigned binaries can trigger AV warningsallow only if you trust the source.
+Unsigned binaries can trigger AV warnings — allow only if you trust the source.

 ---